Skip to content

 If a loving God exists, why do some people sincerely seek God but find no evidence?
 Divine hiddenness suggests a loving God would ensure everyone could believe.

-The Problem of Divine Hiddenness argues that if a perfectly loving God existed, reasonable nonbelief would not occur.
+The Problem of Divine Hiddenness argues that if a perfectly loving God existed, no honest person would fail to find him.
+Yet millions of sincere seekers do.
 Developed by Canadian philosopher J.L.
-Schellenberg in his 1993 book Divine Hiddenness and Human Reason, the argument identifies a striking mismatch: a God who desires a personal relationship with every human being would ensure that anyone sincerely open to that relationship could find sufficient evidence to believe.
-Yet millions of honest, searching people find nothing.
-We give it a soundness score of 60/100, making it one of the strongest anti-God arguments - powerful in its logical clarity, though narrower in scope than the Problem of Evil.
+Schellenberg in his 1993 book Divine Hiddenness and Human Reason, the argument exposes a stark mismatch: a God who wants a personal relationship with every human would make sure anyone open to that relationship could find enough evidence to believe.
+We give it a soundness score of 60/100 - one of the strongest anti-God arguments, powerful in its logical clarity, though narrower in scope than the Problem of Evil.

 The Formal Argument

-- A necessary condition for such a relationship is belief that God exists - you cannot relate personally to a being you do not believe is real.
+2. Such a relationship requires belief that God exists - you cannot relate personally to a being you do not believe is real.

-- A perfectly loving God would therefore ensure that every person who is not resisting belief has sufficient evidence to believe.
+3. So a perfectly loving God would make sure every person not resisting belief has enough evidence to believe.

-- But there exist people who are sincerely open to believing in God - they are not resisting, not willfully ignorant, not suppressing evidence - and yet they do not believe because they find no adequate evidence.
+4. But there are people who are sincerely open to believing in God - not resisting, not ignoring, not suppressing evidence - and yet do not believe because they find no good evidence.

-The argument’s strength lies in its simplicity and its reliance on observable facts.
-It does not require complex metaphysics, disputed scientific data, or controversial philosophical assumptions.
-It relies on one empirical observation: reasonable nonbelievers exist.
+The argument’s strength is its simplicity and reliance on observable facts.
+It needs no complex metaphysics, disputed science, or controversial philosophy.
+It rests on one observation: reasonable nonbelievers exist.

 What Counts as Reasonable Nonbelief

-The argument gains its force from specific categories of nonbelievers who clearly are not resisting God or suppressing evidence.
+The argument gains force from specific groups of nonbelievers who clearly are not resisting God or suppressing evidence.

 Former believers who lost faith through honest inquiry.
-Many people were devout believers who studied theology, prayed sincerely, and sought God for years - then concluded, through careful examination of the evidence, that God does not exist.
-Charles Darwin gradually lost his faith after studying the natural world.
+Many were once devout - they studied theology, prayed sincerely, and sought God for years - then concluded after careful study that God does not exist.
+Charles Darwin gradually lost his faith after studying nature.
 Clergy members leave the ministry after decades of sincere devotion.
-If God desired a relationship with these people, their honest searching should have produced evidence, not silence.
+If God wanted a relationship with these people, their honest searching should have produced evidence, not silence.

 People raised outside theistic traditions.
 Billions of people throughout history never encountered monotheism at all.
-Indigenous populations across the Americas, Australia, Sub-Saharan Africa, and East Asia developed rich spiritual traditions but had no access to the concept of a personal, loving God as defined by Western monotheism.
-If a loving God desired a relationship with all humans, he could have ensured that the concept of his existence - at minimum - was available worldwide.
+Indigenous peoples across the Americas, Australia, Sub-Saharan Africa, and East Asia developed rich spiritual traditions but had no access to the concept of a personal, loving God.
+If a loving God wanted a relationship with all humans, he could have made the basic idea of his existence available worldwide.

 Lifelong seekers who never arrive.
-Some people spend decades genuinely searching for God, reading theology, attending services, practicing meditation and prayer, and never experience anything they can reasonably identify as divine presence.
-A loving parent does not hide from a child who is sincerely calling out.
-The analogy, which Schellenberg himself uses, is pointed: if God’s love resembles the best love we know, God would not remain silent when sincerely sought.
+Some people spend decades genuinely searching - reading theology, attending services, practicing prayer and meditation - and never experience anything they can reasonably call divine.
+A loving parent does not hide from a child who is calling out.
+Schellenberg’s analogy is pointed: if God’s love is anything like the best love we know, God would not stay silent when sincerely sought.

 Why This Argument Matters

-The Problem of Divine Hiddenness is distinct from the Problem of Evil in important ways, even though both argue against a personal God.
+Divine Hiddenness differs from the Problem of Evil in key ways, even though both argue against a personal God.
 The Problem of Evil focuses on what God does - or fails to do - about suffering.
-Hiddenness focuses on what God is - or fails to be - in terms of relational availability.
+Hiddenness focuses on what God is - or fails to be - in terms of being available for a relationship.

-This distinction matters because standard responses to the Problem of Evil often do not work here.
-The Free Will Defense addresses why God might allow humans to choose evil, but it does not explain why God would withhold evidence of his existence from people who want to believe.
+This matters because standard responses to the Problem of Evil often do not work here.
+The Free Will Defense explains why God might let humans choose evil, but it does not explain why God would hide evidence of his existence from people who want to believe.
 Soul-making theodicy explains why God might allow suffering to build character, but it does not explain why a loving God would leave sincere seekers in the dark about whether he is even real.

 Hiddenness is, in a sense, a more personal challenge than the Problem of Evil.
 It does not ask why bad things happen.
 It asks why God will not even show up.